zacharyeller13/jack-compiler/README.md

 Compiler for the Jack language (specified in [Nand2Tetris](https://www.nand2tetris.org)).
 Translates a Jack program into the intermediate VM language.

-As of right now, will just be the prelimary part of the compiler, being the Analyzer.

 ## License

 This software is licensed under the MIT License.